ThaerHussein/udemy-docker-mastery/intro/what-is-docker/what-is-docker.md

 Docker was not the inventor of containers, but it made them easier to use with the three steps to creating and running them:

-1. Images: It aids you in packaging an application (with *all* its dependencies).
+1. Images: It helps you in packaging an application (with *all* its dependencies). so let's talk a bit about this point, Docker allows you to create and use images.
+An image is a lightweight, stand-alone, executable package that includes everything needed to run a piece of software, including the code, a runtime, libraries, environment variables, and dependencies.
+In other words, it packages an application and all its dependencies into a single, portable container image.
+This solves the common problem of "it works on my machine" since the entire environment is encapsulated within the image.
+With Docker, developers can build these images, ensuring consistency across different environments and development stages.
-2. Registries: It helps to distribute that app around to all the places you need to run it.
+2. Registries: It helps to distribute that app around to all the places you need to run it. so this mean, Docker images can be stored in registries.
+A registry is a centralized location where you can store and distribute Docker images.
+Docker Hub is a popular public registry, but you can also set up private registries for your organization's use.
+Registries play a crucial role in the distribution of applications.
+Once an image is created, it can be pushed to a registry.
+From there, it can be pulled and run on any system that has Docker installed, making it incredibly easy to distribute applications across different servers and environments.
+Registries ensure that your application is readily available to be deployed wherever needed.
-3. Containers: It runs that app in a highly reproducible way.
+3. Containers: It runs that app in a highly reproducible way. and this mean Containers are the runtime instances of Docker images.
+They provide a way to run applications in an isolated environment, ensuring that they have everything they need to run correctly

 Docker calls this the "Build, Ship and Run" lifecycle.